Is Taco Bell Gluten-Free? Everything You Need to Know!

 - Tacos: Crunchy Taco, Crunchy Taco Supreme, Nacho Cheese Doritos Locos Taco, Nacho Cheese Doritos Locos Taco Supreme

-- Sides: Black Beans, Rice, Hash Browns, Nacho Chips (without cheese)
+- Sides: Black Beans, Rice, Pintos & Cheese, Veggie Bowl, Hash Brown

 Keep in mind that the crunchy taco shells and seasoned ground beef are made with oats, which have a high chance of cross-contact with gluten-containing grains: wheat, barley, and rye.